nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Exam Preparation/RallyRacing/README.md

 	On the next N lines, you will receive the race route (elements will be separated by a space).
 	On the following lines, you will receive directions (left, right, up, down).
 	On the last line, you will receive the command "End".

+### Output:

+	If the racing car has reached the finish line before the "End" command is given, print on the Console: "Racing car {racing number} finished the stage!"
+	If the "End"  command is given and the racing car has not reached the finish line yet, the race ends and the following message is printed on the Console:

+		"Racing car {racing number} DNF."

+	On the second line, print the distance that the tracked race car has covered: "Distance covered {kilometers passed} km."
+	At the end, mark the last known position of the race car with "C" and print the final state of the matrix (race route).
+If the race car hasn’t gone through the tunnel, the tunnel exits should be visualized in the final state of the matrix.
+The row elements in the output matrix should NOT be separated by a whitespace.